 Gaelic medium education can be more challenging for families with no Gaelic in the home, however the school role remains around 50% of children in Gaelic Medium and 50% of children in English Medium.

-The majority of parents have little or no Gaelic and so are limited with the support they can offer children in the home with homework and informal Gaelic learning.
+A significant number of parents have little or no Gaelic and so are limited with the support they can offer children in the home with homework and informal Gaelic learning.

+As the GME role increased to around 50% of enrolments the need for support was anticipated by AL and we worked to secure a post to deliver this support.
+Previous GME support had been trialled using Adult Literacies hours.
+The post wasn’t refilled following the death of the tutor.
+Once the dust settled we worked to re establish the post and engaged with schools to assess the need from parents.
 The Gaelic education school and/or parents identified the need for a family learning group that would support parents with the Gaelic learning of their children, such as homework tasks.

 Description what and how?